Federal Hours of Service Regulations Important Tool for Keeping Highways Safe

 When on the road, drivers must keep records showing how they spent their time.
 By rule, logbooks must include information about miles traveled on particular dates, total hours on duty and off duty, as well as information about cargo and carrier.
 An agent can inspect a driver’s logbook at any time to ensure compliance with the rules.
 If a driver has falsified his records or has not complied with the HOS requirements, he and his employer face serious penalties.

 A Personal Injury Attorney Can Help

-If you or someone you love has suffered serious injury in a truck accident, contact an experienced personal injury attorney.
+If you or someone you love has suffered a serious injury in a truck accident, contact an experienced personal injury attorney.
 A knowledgeable personal injury lawyer can assess your case and help you get the fair and adequate compensation you deserve for medical bills, lost wages and pain and suffering.
-For more information about what a personal injury attorney can do for you, contact a lawyer today.
+For more information about what a personal injury attorney can do for you, contact a lawyer today at 915-845-4529.